FarukC5/resistor-color-code/README.md

 ## Basic features of this app:

-- Switch between 4 band and 5 band resistors.
+- Switch between 4-band and 5-band resistors.
 - Choose a color for each band and get a resistance

 ## This project uses the following technologies: